TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-multi-data-centre/tyk-multi-data-centre.md

 1. Gateways "stash" an encrypted version of their API and Policy configuration in the local redis
 2. Gateways that are coming online during a scaling event can detect master MDCB downtime and will use the "last good" configuration found in Redis
-3. Since running Gateways have already been caching tokens that are in the active traffic flow from MDCB up until the downtime event, all Gateways can service existing traffic, only new tokens will be rejected (and this can be mitigated by injecting those directly into the gateways using the local slaved gateway API)
+3. Since running Gateways have already been caching tokens that are in the active traffic flow from MDCB up until the downtime event, all Gateways can service existing traffic, only new tokens will be rejected (and this can be mitigated by injecting those directly into the gateways using the local worker gateway API)
 4. Once master is restored, the gateways will all hot-reload to fetch new configurations and resume normal operations
 5. Gateways will only record a buffered window of analytics so as not to overwhelm redis or flood MDCB when it comes back online